 - a.
 Payment of taxes; - b.
 Recovery of prior years' deficits, if any; - c.
 10% of remaining balance after deduction for a and b as legal reserve; - d.
-Special reserve based on relevant laws or regulations or 10% of remaining balance for deduction from above a to c as special reserve when necessary; - e.
-Cash or stock bonus to employees at 0.01% of any remaining earnings after the above reserves have been appropriated, based on a resolution of the board of directors.
-If bonus to employees is in the form of stock, the bonus may also be appropriated to employees of subsidiaries under the board of directors' approval.
+Special reserve based on relevant laws or regulations or 10% of remaining balance for deduction from above a to c as special reserve when necessary.